yariplus/nodebb-plugin-minecraft-integration/README.md

-# Minecraft Integration
+# NodeBB Minecraft Integration

 **For support, visit the project's topic on the NodeBB Forums.**

 **[https://community.nodebb.org/topic/3559](https://community.nodebb.org/topic/3559 "NodeBB Forums - Minecraft Integration")**

-The Minecraft Integration project aims to reproduce and enhance widgets and features found on sites such as Enjin (XenForo-based) for use on a NodeBB forum.
+The Minecraft Integration project aims to reproduce and enhance widgets and features found on sites such as Enjin for use on a NodeBB forum.

+## Requirements

+ - A NodeBB forum v0.9.0 or greater.
-**This plugin requires the Bukkit plugin [nodebb-integration](https://github.com/yariplus/bukkit-plugin-nodebb-integration/releases/ "Download page for nodebb-integration").**
+ - A Minecraft server with the [NodeBB Integration plugin](https://github.com/yariplus/bukkit-plugin-nodebb-integration/releases/ "Download page for nodebb-integration") installed.

-Compatible with NodeBB v0.9.0 and up.

 ## Installation

-1. Install the forum plugin using the Install Plugins page on the NodeBB Admin control panel.
+Install the plugin by using the Install Plugins page on the NodeBB Admin Control Panel.

-2. Install the Bukkit plugin [nodebb-integration](https://github.com/yariplus/bukkit-plugin-nodebb-integration/releases/ "Download page for nodebb-integration") on your Minecraft server.

 ## Setup

-After installing the plugin and reloading your NodeBB, go to the **Plugins->Minecraft Integration** page in the Admin control panel and add a new server.
+1. After installing the plugin and reloading your NodeBB, go to the **Plugins->Minecraft Integration** page in the Admin control panel and add a new server, fill out the required info, and save.

-Copy the server's API key.
+2. Copy the server's API key.

-On your Minecraft server console, enter the command `/nodebb key {APIkey}`
+3. On your Minecraft server console, enter the command `/nodebb key {APIkey}`

 The server will now connect to your forum and send it information every minute or when an event occurs.